 Course Requirements Checklist

-The student will present a proposal for the Biblical Theology Paper that identifies the specific topic of the paper and the sources used in the paper.
+The student will present a proposal for the Biblical Theology Paper: Final Assignment that identifies the specific theology and how that forms and informs leadership and provide a Bibliography that identifies the proposed literature to be used in the paper.
+(CLOs: A, C)

-The student will write a 10–12-page research-based paper in current Turabian format that focuses on a biblical theology of leadership.
+The student will write a 10–12 page research-based paper in current Turabian format that focuses on a biblical theology and how that forms and informs leadership.
 The paper must include at least 8 scholarly, peer-reviewed sources in addition to the course textbooks and the Bible.
+(CLOs: A, B, C)

-The student will write a 5–7-page review of the Mohler text.
+The student will write a 5–7 page review of the Mohler book The Conviction to Lead.
 The Book Review must adhere to current Turabian format.
+(CLO: B)

-Each quiz will cover the Reading & Study material for the module/week in which it is assigned as well as the previous module/week.
-Each quiz will be open-book/open-notes, contain 10 multiple-choice or true/false questions, and have a 20-minute time limit.
+Each quiz will cover the Learn material for the Module: Week in which it is assigned and may include material form previous Modules: Weeks.
+Each quiz will be open-book and/or open-notes, contain 10 multiple-choice or true/false questions, and have a 20-minute time limit.
+(CLOs: A, B)